inca-viewer/inca/README.md

-# File explorer & media viewer in browser for disabled
+# File explorer, media viewer & music player
+# in web browser for bed-ridden or disabled

 If you are bedridden or disabled and can only use a mouse<br>
 this Autohotkey script creates web pages of your local media<br>